-Investment Banking vs Corporate Banking – It is very important to have thorough knowledge of the professions that you want to pursue.
+It is very important to have a thorough knowledge of the professions that you want to pursue.
 Knowing both the pros and cons can help in better comparisons of the professions.
-One should choose the profession carefully as a lot depends on it in the life.
-Investment banking helps in creating capital rather than handling it while corporate banking involves a range of banking services including loans, especially to companies.
-A career in investment banking would involve being in the limelight and earning more as compared to the career in corporate banking.
+One should choose the profession carefully as a lot depends on it in life.
+Investment bankingInvestment BankingInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc. helps in creating capital rather than handling it while corporate banking involves a range of banking services including loans, especially to companies.
+A career in investment banking would involve being in the limelight and earning more as compared to a career in corporate banking.

-What is Investment banking?
+What is Investment Banking?

-Investment banking involves providing a range of banking services like underwriting, raising capitals for companies, issuing securities and facilitating mergers.
+Investment banking involves providing a range of banking services like underwritingUnderwritingThe underwriters take the financial risk of their client in return of a financial fee.
+Market Makers like financial institution and large banks ensure that there is enough amount of liquidity in the market by ensuring that enough trading volume is there., raising capital for companies, issuing securities, and facilitating mergers.
 Investment banks act as an intermediate during raising capital funding.
 The investment banking basically involves two main sides vis-à-vis the selling side and the buying side.
-The selling side includes trading securities or monetary gain or portfolio gain and it also involves promoting of securities or the research and underwriting while the buying side involves giving sound advice to clients on investment services.
+The selling side includes trading securities or monetary gain or portfolio gain and it also involves promoting securities or the research and underwriting while the buying side involves giving sound advice to clients on investment services.

 What is Corporate Banking?

 Corporate banking is also known as corporate financing.
 Corporate banking caters to large scale companies and businesses.
 They focus on a variety of banking services like issuing loans, setting up portfolios, helping MNCs by giving them options for lowering their taxes.